emilienschultz/activetigger/docs/quickstart.md

     You can add a comment to each annotation.
 This can be useful to explain why you chose a certain label, or to note any particularities about the text.

-You can also go back to the previous annotated element.
+You can also :
+- go back to the previous annotated element (for instance, to re-annotate it)
+- skip an element in the current session (it will not be annotated, and you will need to clean the session to be able to see it again)

 ### Active learning